adjust/ios_sdk/README.md

 - (BOOL)adjustDeeplinkResponse:(NSURL *)deeplink {
     // deeplink object contains information about deferred deep link content

-    // Apply your logic to determine whether the adjust SDK should try to open the deep link return YES;
+    // Apply your logic to determine whether the Adjust SDK should try to open the deep link return YES;
     // or
     // return NO;